Quelklef/3.725254969642999e-321/README.md

-# iNaNe/3.725254969642999e-321
+# 3.725254969642999e-321

-**(This readme is somewhat outdated)**

-*3.725254969642999e-321*, also called *iNaNe*, is an esoteric programming language centered around the IEEE 754 standard for floating-point numbers.
+*3.725254969642999e-321* is an esoteric programming language centered around the IEEE 754 standard for floating-point numbers.

 ## At a glance

-Here's the elevator pitch:

 - Stack-based
+- Code and data both live on the same
+  - This isn't really used in any interesting way, though
-- Every value on the stack must encode a valid IEEE 754 NaN value, or the program will crash
+- The stack must always consist only of valid IEEE 754 64-bit NaN values, or the program will crash
-- Extremely simple: lexical tokens translate 1-to-1 to interpreter instructions / runtime data
 - Generally hard to use and not very useful

 ## Terms